CuSTOM-Bio/ELeFHAnt-python/README.md

 ## What does each parameter do?
 ```
-data_objects: a list of processed h5ad objects with Celltypes  their respective metadata to perform integration on
+data_objects: a list of processed Scanpy h5ad objects with Celltypes  their respective metadata to perform integration on

-perform_integration: logical Indicator (True or False) to perform integration using list of seurat.objects
+perform_integration: logical Indicator (True or False) to perform integration using list of Scanpy.objects

 integrated_atlas: an integrated h5ad object with CellTypes and Clusters in metadata.
 Required if: perform_integration = FALSE